shuaijinchao/nginx-sslkeylog/README.md

 ### Overview

-This patch adds SSL session key logging functionality to Nginx 1.28.0, supporting HTTP proxy and gRPC modules.
+This patch adds SSL session key logging functionality to Nginx, supporting HTTP proxy and gRPC modules.
 When Nginx acts as a proxy forwarding HTTPS requests to upstream servers, it automatically records SSL session keys to a specified file, facilitating network debugging and security analysis.

 ### Features